Pink Fish Press

 Observations of a Stumbling Writer

 When I was exploring a career in fiction writing, my best friend introduced me to "The Indie Writer's Workshop" by Renda Dodge, an essential guide that greatly influenced my journey.
 While initially focused on fiction, I shifted to copywriting for a more stable income.
 I've written for diverse clients, from restaurants and vape accessories stores to law firms.
-Recently, I started a project related to above ground pools for RoyalPoolsAndSpas.com.
-Their products reminded me of the creative process I learned from Dodge's workshop, where structuring a story is akin to designing a perfect backyard oasis.
-My experience with RoyalPoolsAndSpas.com has been a refreshing dive into a new niche, offering a unique angle to apply my writing skills.
 This shift in focus from fiction to practical, engaging copywriting for various industries, including the leisure and home improvement sector, has been an exciting and fulfilling evolution of my writing career.

 However, I still write on the side and have had some of my work published in small literary magazines.
 Haven't had a novel published although my nieces adore the stories I write and illustrate for them as birthday gifts.
 I have been encouraged to submit some of my stories to children's book publishers, but I haven't taken the jump.
 Someday.
 Nevertheless I want to thank Renda Dodge for sharing her experiences and her insights into writing fiction.